dantleech/blog/content/posts/2022-12-18-leaving-berlin.md

-Tomorrow I will (hopefully) board a plane to London, from there I will get the train to my hometown, Weymouth, where I will be staying in an expensive furnished accomodation for 3 months, after that time has elapsed I don't know.
+Tomorrow I will (hopefully) board a plane to London, from there I will get the train to my hometown, Weymouth, where I will be staying in an expensive furnished accommodation for 3 months, after that time has elapsed I don't know.

 In the words of the theme tune to the [Littlest Hobo](https://en.wikipedia.org/wiki/The_Littlest_Hobo): Maybe tomorrow I'll want to settle down, Maybe tomorrow I'll just keep moving on.